News

 May 24, 2022

-We continue our JAII lecture series with a talk by Dr. Steffen Eger, currently substitute professor in Bielefeld, and also independent research group leader “NLP for the Humanities” at TU Darmstadt.
+and also independent research group leader “NLP for the Humanities” at TU Darmstadt.
 Steffen will talk about "Evaluation Metrics, Natural Language Generation and Humanities Applications".

 Abstract: